 CAC is the signature education partner for the Chicago Architecture Biennial.
 Here’s how we are involved.

-As the event’s signature education partner, we are committed to providing teachers and young people ages 12-21 with access to the Biennial.
-We are making Biennial content available to those who might not otherwise be exposed to architecture and design education, through a variety of free activities and community-based programs.
-Teachers and students are welcome to come to the Loop to experience installations at the Chicago Cultural Center or engage with architects, designers and participating cultural organizations during Biennial events held in neighborhoods across the city.
+As the event’s signature education partner, we are committed to providing teachers and young people with access to the Biennial.
+We are making Biennial content available to those who might not otherwise be exposed to architecture and design education, through a variety of free activities.
+Teachers, students and families are invited to come to the Loop to experience installations at the Chicago Cultural Center and participate in a city-wide architecture exploration.